-Good hiking boots are also essential, especially if you plan on visiting the erupting volcano in Geldingadalur Valley.
+Good hiking boots are also essential, especially if you plan on visiting the volcano in Geldingadalur Valley.
 Preferably, your shoes should cover your ankle.
-That way, the crampons can fit on nicer, and you’ll have a better time hiking towards the red hot lava flow.
+That way, the crampons can fit on better.

 The boots will also come in handy if you plan on visiting a lava cave or a dormant volcano, as it is often wet and slippery underground.
 Your shoes will undoubtedly be useful on other occasions during your holiday.
 They are, for example, essential for Glacier Activities such as Ice Caving and Glacier Hiking.

 Yes.
 Iceland has about 130 volcanoes, both active and dormant.
 It also has around 32 active volcanic systems.
 An active volcano doesn’t necessarily mean that it is erupting.
 It just means that it has the potential to erupt.
 Scientists monitor each volcano in Iceland closely, paying particular attention to any seismic activity found near them.
 You can read more about volcanoes in Iceland here.
 Currently, there is an erupting volcano in Iceland on the Reykjanes Peninsula.

 If a volcano erupts, the best way to see it is with a Guided Volcano Tour.
 Either a flightseeing tour or on foot.
 You can read more about visiting active volcanoes here.